Leafuke/MineBackup/README.md

 ## 🛠️Compilation Guide

-The language standard for which this code is C++17, and you compile it using compilers such as Visual Studio and VSCode.
+The language standard for which this code is C++17 and you can compile it using compilers such as Visual Studio and VSCode.

 ## 📄Project References